thanos-io/thanos/docs/contributing/mentorship.md

     * This is hard to ensure fully, but generally the mentee should be working on linux/linux VM/macOS/, so most generic GNU/BSD commands are compatible.
     * The mentee should have basic git, bash, and programming knowledge.
     * They should be using some common code editor/IDE (VSCode/Goland etc) that they can operate comfortably, for the duration of mentorship.
 It should allow them to easily navigate code and lookup definitions across large codebases as this makes it easier to pair program and share knowledge with them.
-  * It is preferable to have mentees from historically underrepresented communities in tech, to ensure diverse contributors in Thanos.